 With its enviable sunshine record, theatres, cinemas, fine restaurants, lavish gardens and beautiful surrounding countryside steeped in history, Eastbourne has much to offer resident and visitor alike.
 Come and sample the delights!

 Compton Croquet Club is in the grounds of the Saffrons Sports Club, Compton Place Road, Eastbourne BN21 1EA.

 For SATNAV please use BN21 1EA – we have no number, but this will bring you to Compton Place Road.
 The entrance is along the long flint wall, follow this to the Saffrons Sports Ground (large yellow sign) enter and follow the road immediately to your left to the car park that is adjacent to the first lawn.
 Please don’t park on the narrow road.

 Click here for a map showing the approach roads to Eastbourne and here for a street map indicating the location of the club.
 If you approach from the north on A22, the west on the A27 or from the east on A259, resist the signs on the large new roundabout near Polegate which try to steer you to 'Eastbourne Town Centre' - instead follow that for 'Willingdon'.
 Then at the next big roundabout after Willingdon, take the exit for 'Town Centre' and this will bring you directly to the mini-roundabout at the railway station.
 Turn right up Grove Road and continue as below under On foot.

-On foot walk up Grove Road (opposite the station), pass the Town Hall on your right at the top of the road and bear right along Meads Road with the wall of the Saffrons Sports ground on your right.
+On foot from the station: (10 minutes) walk up Grove Road (opposite the station), pass the Town Hall on your right at the top of the road and bear right along Meads Road with the wall of the Saffrons Sports ground on your right.
 At the end of the wall turn right into Compton Place Road and after about 300 meters you will find the gate of the Croquet Club in the flint wall on your right.

 Internet Wifi access: In clubhouse.